Your Surgery

 In a small overnight case or bag, pack:

-• One or two night clothes (if you prefer over using a hospital gown)
+• One or two sets of night clothes (if you prefer over using a hospital gown).

-You should also bring in crutches if you have them so the physiotherapist can size them correctly and teach you how to use them.
+You should also bring in crutches if you have them so they can be sized and you can be taught how to use them correctly.
 Please do not bring in any walkers or canes.

 Day of surgery